 What matters to people or the key elements of a personal outcomes approach apply whether working with people using services, with unpaid carers or families.
-However, outcomes for carers are different in some ways, and specific challenges arise in working with young carers and adult carers.
+However, outcomes for carers are different in some ways, and specific considerations arise in working with young carers and adult carers.